AIRS The Atmospheric Infrared Sounder, AIRS, is an instrument whose goal is to support climate research and improved weather forecasting.

 HyTES The Hyperspectral Thermal Emission Spectrometer

-Jason-3 Jason-3 will continue the time series of ocean surface topography data after TOPEX/Poseidon, Jason-1 and Jason-2.
-Launch is planned for 2015.
+Jason-3 Jason-3 continues the time series of ocean surface topography data after TOPEX/Poseidon, Jason-1 and Jason-2.

 MAIA MAIA represents the first time NASA has partnered with epidemiologists and health organizations to use space-based data to study human health and improve lives.